 Visiting Mendenhall Glacier is one of the most popular things to do in Juneau, and one of the best ways to experience it is by exploring the ice caves it has created.
 It’s a truly unique adventure to enter this world of shimmering blue ice, and one that shouldn’t be missed when in Alaska.

-Honorable Mentions: Visit polar bears in Kaktovik; spend the night in a “dry cabin” (no running water); go on a snowmachining (snowmobiling) adventure; take a jet ski tour around Prince William Sound and Blackstone Bay.
+Honorable Mentions: Spend the night in a “dry cabin” (no running water); go on a snowmachining (snowmobiling) adventure; take a jet ski tour around Prince William Sound and Blackstone Bay.

 Great Alaska Road Trips